 Massachusetts Contractor Registration and Permitting Requirements

-According to the Office of Consumer Affairs and Business Regulation, you must register as a Home improvement contractor if you are performing home improvement work on an existing, 1 to 4 unit residential property in Massachusetts.
+According to the Office of Consumer Affairs and Business Regulation, you must register as a Home improvement contractor if you are performing home improvement work on an existing, one to four unit residential property in Massachusetts.
 Contractors can register as an individual, proprietorship, partnership, or corporation.

 Massachusetts State Business Licenses and Registration

-To operate in the state of Massachusetts, many businesses are required to be licensed.
-To understand if you need to be licensed for your contracting business and information on starting a new business, visit the Massachusetts Executive Office of Housing and Economic Development webpage.
+To operate in the state of Massachusetts, many businesses and independent contractors are required to be licensed.
+Businesses and independent contractors may also need to be bonded and insured to commence or bid on projects.
+To find out the requirements for your contracting business, or to find information on starting a new business, visit the Massachusetts Executive Office of Housing and Economic Development webpage.